docker/docs/docker-hub/repos.md

 team.

-To work with a private repository on [Docker Hub](https://hub.docker.com), you will need to add one via the [Add Repository](https://hub.docker.com/add/repository/) button.
+To work with a private repository on [Docker Hub](https://hub.docker.com), you will need to add one using the [Add Repository](https://hub.docker.com/add/repository/) button.
 You get one private repository for free with your Docker Hub user account (not usable for organizations you're a member of).
 If you need more accounts you can upgrade your [Docker Hub](https://hub.docker.com/account/billing-plans/) plan.